 What Is Logistic Regression?

-Logistic regression analysis is a statistical learning algorithm that uses to predict the value of a dependent variable based on some independent criteria.
-It helps a person to get the result from a large dataset based on his desired category.
-Logistic regression analysis mainly three types:
+Logistic regression analysis is a statistical learning algorithm that predicts the value of a dependent variable based on some independent criteria.
+It comes in three types:

-Binary Logistic Regression: In the binary regression analysis model, we define a category by only two cases.
-Yes/No or Positive/Negative.
+Binary Logistic Regression: In the binary regression analysis model, we define a category by only two cases such as Yes/No or Positive/Negative.

-Multinomial Logistic Regression: Multinominal logistic analysis works with three or more classifications.
-If we have more than two classified sections to categorize our data, then we can use this regression analysis model.
+Multinomial Logistic Regression: Multinomial logistic analysis works with three or more classifications.
+If we have more than two classified sections to categorize our data, we can use this regression analysis model.

 Ordinal Logistic Regression: This regression analysis model works for more than two categories.
 However, in this model, we need a predetermined order to categorize them.